-Slovenia may be a small country, but it has an astonishing diversity of landscapes.
+Slovenia may be a small country, but it has an astonishing variety of landscapes.
 You can decide to spend time in the mountainous north with spectacular peaks of the Julian Alps, the Kamnik-Savinja Alps, and the Karavanke.
 Towards the north-east, the green slopes of Pohorje massif traverse to lowlands, which are part of the Pannonian plain.

-Most of the southern Slovenia is a karst area where you can admire karst phenomena: caves, intermittent (seasonal) lakes, sinking rivers and collapse dolines (former caves where the ceilings have collapsed).
+Most of southern Slovenia is a karst area where you can admire karst phenomena: caves, intermittent (seasonal) lakes, sinking rivers and collapse dolines (former caves where the ceilings have collapsed).
 Towards the south-west, the climate and vegetation suddenly change to submediterranean, and soon we reach the Adriatic Sea.

 The distances are really small.
 Within a single day, you can swim in the sea in the morning and stand on a top of a mountain by the evening.

 The diversity of climate, soil types, landscapes and habitats result in an exceptional diversity of plants and animals.
 Despite its small size, Slovenia is one of the biodiversity hotspots of Europe.
 It covers only 0,0004 % of the Earth and 0,014 % of the terrestrial part of the Earth.
 On this small surface, you can find more than 1 % of all known species and more than 2 % of land species!